mikerodionov/MSFT-Certifications/MSFT/GitHub/GutHubFoundations.md

 - reason:mentinon
 - is:unread

+#### Gists

+Gists are actually Git repositories, meaning you can fork or clone any gist, even if you aren't the original author.
+You can also view a gist's full commit history, including diffs.

 ### Domain 4 - Modern Development

+#### Codespaces

 GH Codespace - uses a dev container running on a VM managed by GH.